Jonas Gilman Clark: Clark University

 Clark founded Clark University in 1887.
 He was probably inspired by his friend Leland Stanford to establish his own university.
-In January 1887, Clark secured from the Legislature, for himself and his associates of his choice, an act of incorporation under the name of Clark University.
+In January 1887, Clark secured from the Legislature, for himself and associates of his choice, an act of incorporation under the name of Clark University.
 On March 31, the legislation was passed and signed.
 On May 4, at the first regular meeting of the Board of Trustees, Clark disclosed his educational and financial plans for the new university.
 Clark University was to incorporate the best features of the continental European and American universities such as Cornell University and Johns Hopkins University.

-Clark started the university with a million dollars, and later added another million dollars to the university fund because he feared the university may face lack of fund someday.
+Clark started the university with a million dollars, and later added another million dollars to the university fund because he feared the university may face lack of funds someday.

 G. Stanley Hall became the first president of Clark University; he was hired by Clark, and other trustees.
-Hall wanted to start the graduate school and library first, and he persuaded Clark and other trustees that the undergraduate college would be started after few years.
-The university was opened on October 2, 1889 as the first all-graduate university in the United States.
+Hall wanted to start the graduate school and library first, and he persuaded Clark and other trustees that the undergraduate college would be started after a few years.
+The university was opened on October 2, 1889, as the first all-graduate university in the United States.
 It opened with graduate departments in physics, chemistry, biology, mathematics, and psychology.

 Hall made multiple promises to the faculty of Clark University, but was unable to fulfill them.
 He blamed Jonas Clark or the trustees for his unfulfilled promises, and also misled Clark about the financial aspects of Clark University.
 Jonas Clark wanted the undergraduate college, but Hall didn't want it.
 As a result of these conflicts, Clark didn't trust Hall.

 Clark University suffered from financial problems.
-Jonas Clark expressed his disappointment towards the affluent trustees, and to some extent towards the Worcester community, for not coming forward to support the university to Hall and the trustees, before leaving for Europe in 1891; he warned to reduce expenses if the public didn't give more support to the university.
+Jonas Clark expressed his disappointment toward the affluent trustees, and to some extent the Worcester community, for not coming forward to support the university to Hall and the trustees, before leaving for Europe in 1891; he warned to reduce expenses if the public didn't give more support to the university.
 He resigned as treasurer, but remained president of the board of trustees.
-From this point forward, Clark talked with Hall and the board particularly through letter; he also didn't spend much time in Worcester.
+From this point forward, Clark talked with Hall and the board particularly through letters; he also didn't spend much time in Worcester.

 The trustees didn't build the undergraduate college, something that Clark wanted, but they continued to appeal to him to financially support the university.

 In 1892 Clark and multiple trustees held various discussions on how to salvage the remaining assets of Clark University.
 Clark wanted an undergraduate college, but Hall rejected his wish.
 Clark wanted the university to be a traditional undergraduate institution, while Hall wanted it to be a graduate institution.
 Hall and the trustees wanted to keep Clark happy until his death; after Clark's death they could use his money according to their wishes.